-- Hurricanes - Originally crafted in New Orleans's Pat O'Brien's, these concoctions often have the equivalent of over 6 ounces of alcohol in them.
+- Hurricanes - Originally crafted in New Orleans' Pat O'Brien's, these concoctions often have the equivalent of over 6 ounces of alcohol in them.

-Often it is not a specific drink that a drinking establishment sells, but rather promotions that they will push in order to increase sales and create an unsafe atmosphere.
-For example, many establishments offer a multi-shot sampler where a waitress will come to patrons' table and offer them a large serving tray filled with a variety of "shooters," which are vials of hard liquor meant to be ingested in one gulp.
-This of course is meant as an appetizer to whatever drink you were going to order, increasing the amount of alcohol you would have normally drank.
+Often it is not a specific drink that a drinking establishment sells, but rather promotions that they will push in order to increase sales, that create an unsafe atmosphere of excessive alcohol consumption.
+For example, many establishments offer a multi-shot sampler, where a waitress will come to patrons' table and offer them a large serving tray filled with a variety of "shooters," which are vials of hard liquor meant to be ingested in one gulp.
+This of course is meant as an appetizer to whatever drink you were going to order, increasing the amount of alcohol beyond what someone would have otherwise consumed.

 We've had cases where bars used someone's birthday celebration as an excuse to sell copious amounts of alcohol to a young kid who has just turned twenty-one.
 They may sometimes offer a "special deal" of twenty-one drinks to celebrate turning 21.
 Depending on the height and weight of the people involved, this can lead to extreme drunkenness in a short period of time, and even death.

-Another common event is the "Pub Crawl" where bars cross-promote by selling wrist bands and leading groups of people from one bar to another encouraging them to purchase each bar's novelty drinks and increasing each bar's sales figures.
-Some of the bars along the pub crawl will have open, self-serve beer kegs at their bar, inviting people to drink as much as they want and even doing risky game-style drinking like beer pong, beer bongs, and keg stands.
+Another common event is the "Pub Crawl," where bars cross-promote by selling wrist bands and leading groups of people from one bar to another, encouraging them to purchase each bar's novelty drinks and increasing their respective sales figures.
+Some of the bars along the pub crawl will have open, self-serve beer kegs at their bar, inviting people to drink as much as they want, and even offering paraphernalia for risky game-style drinking, like beer pong cups and balls, beer bongs, and keg stands.

-The novelty drinking glasses and the party games that businesses create in order to increase sales, also increase the consumption of alcohol to dangerous levels.
+The novelty drinking glasses and the party games that alcohol vendors create, while they may increase sales, also increase the consumption of alcohol to dangerous levels.
 These patrons are over-served and then no attention is paid when that person stumbles out the door, fumbles with their car keys and drives away.
 This driver is now a danger to themselves, everyone else in their care, and every other driver on the roadway.

 Don't stay a victim---be part of the solution.

 If you don't fight back, bars will continue to skirt the rules and create unsafe drivers who will just go on hurting other people.
-Whatever cute names they label these drinks and promotions, it doesn't matter: they're dangerous and need to be stopped.
-If you've been hurt in an accident with a drunken driver, call our drunk driving accident attorneys at (855) 326-0000 so we can work to shut down these practices.
+Whatever cute names they label these drinks and promotions, they're dangerous and need to be stopped.
+If you've been hurt or lost a loved one in an accident with a drunken driver, call Grossman Law Offices' experienced dram shop attorneys at (855) 326-0000 to find out how we can hold the negligent bar accountable.